jacobrogers603/notes_md_to_web_pipeline/notes/web_dev/typeScript/variables.md

 ### Complex types

 - **Arrays**: `let list: number[] = [1, 2, 3];`
-- **Tuples**: *Note, you can have any number of values in a tuple, just define their types as follows:*
+- **Tuples**: Tuples are accessed like arrays. *Note, you can have any number of values in a tuple, just define their types as follows:*
 ```
 let myTuple: [string, number, boolean] = ["hello", 42, true];
 ```